The Orphanage

-Zambian Orphanage opened by Australian Pastor, Ken Legg
+Zambian children’s village opened by Australian Pastor, Ken Legg

-A Zambian orphanage, New Beginnings Children’s Village, was officially opened by Pastor Ken Legg and team from Australia in August 2009.
-New Beginnings Children's Village is a joint ministry of New Beginnings Christian Church, Kafue Zambia and New Beginnings Christian Churches, Gold Coast, Australia.
+A Zambian development project and home for orphans, New Beginnings Children’s Village, was officially opened by Pastor Ken Legg and team from Australia in August 2009.
+New Beginnings Children’s Village is a joint ministry of New Beginnings Christian Church, Kafue Zambia and New Beginnings Christian Churches, Gold Coast, Australia.
 In 2006, Pastor Ken Legg was invited by Pastor Kenny Goma (Kafue Zambia) to conduct Pastors Conferences in Zambia.
-During that visit, Pastor Kenny Goma shared his vision for the Zambian orphanage in the local community of Kafue.
-In the natural realm, there was no way a small, poor church in Kafue could build an orphanage.
-However our God is a miracle working God, and only 3 years later a purpose-built orphanage to accommodate 30 children is a reality in Kafue.
+During that visit, Pastor Kenny Goma shared his vision for the Zambian home for orphans in the local community of Kafue.
+In the natural realm, there was no way a small, poor church in Kafue could build a home for orphans.
+However our God is a miracle working God, and only 3 years later a purpose-built facility to accommodate 30 children is a reality in Kafue.

 Pastor Ken Legg said that Pastor Kenny Goma prefers that we refer to the Zambian Orphanage as New Beginnings Children’s Village as there was less stigma for the children attached to that term.